Trump: Will sign 'something' to keep families together

 (CNN)President Donald Trump indicated he would take action shortly to both improve security on the border and help keep families together, speaking briefly with reporters Wednesday.

-He would be taking "pre-emptive" action as the White House and lawmakers scramble to deal with fallout over the adminstration's "zero-tolerance" policy.
+He said he would be taking "pre-emptive" action as the White House and lawmakers scramble to deal with fallout over the adminstration's "zero-tolerance" immigration policy that has resulted in separations at the border.

 "I'll be signing something in a little while that's going to do that," Trump said.
 "I'll be doing something that's somewhat preemptive and ultimately will be matched by legislation I'm sure."

-It remains unclear what he would sign or what it would say.

-He also said he would be canceling the congressional picnic scheduled for Thursday because it didn't feel right to go on as scheduled.
+The President also said he would be canceling the congressional picnic scheduled for Thursday because it didn't feel right to go on as scheduled.

+The details of the executive order continue to be worked out through ongoing conversations between the White House, the Justice Department and the Department of Homeland Security, the source explained.

+While Attorney General Jeff Sessions was not at the meeting at the White House Wednesday morning, his chief of staff has been there to represent the Justice Department, the source added.

-White House aides have refused to comment on rumors of an executive order prior to Trump's unscheduled remarks to reporters, and Republicans on Capitol Hill seemingly have no knowledge of a coming executive action.
-Trump and the White House have instead been pushing GOP lawmakers this week to pass legislation that deals with immigration reform.
+Prior to Trump's remarks, White House aides refused to comment on rumors of an executive order and Republicans on Capitol Hill seemingly had no knowledge of a coming executive action.
+Until now, Trump and White House officials have instead been pushing GOP lawmakers this week to pass legislation that deals with immigration reform.

 The move -- if it retreats from his current stance that the administration is simply following the current law and needs congressional action to stop the separations -- would mark a huge reversal by the President.